 Scholarship and Endowment Giving

-Building on the endowment is an ongoing capital priority for Chatham University.
-Chatham's endowment consists of multiple, separate funds that have been established throughout the history of the institution that generate income in perpetuity.
+Growing the endowment is an ongoing priority for Chatham University.
+Chatham's endowment consists of multiple, separate funds that generate income in perpetuity.
 Only the interest and appreciation earned is used for current programs and services, ensuring the permanent existence of these funds.
-Endowments provide stability as they limit the institution’s dependence on unpredictable funding sources; therefore, an endowment is a measure of the strength of an institution.

-A substantial portion of the Chatham University endowment assists the general operating budget each year by providing funds for such critical areas as student scholarships and faculty endowments; as well as the maintenance of the University’s historic properties.
+In total, Chatham University has more than 190 endowed funds.
+A substantial portion of the Chatham University endowment assists the general operating budget each year by providing funds for such critical areas as student scholarships, faculty endowments, program endowments, and funds to support the maintenance of the University’s historic properties.

 If you are interested in establishing an endowed fund at Chatham, please contact Jen Thoma in the Office of University Advancement at (412) 365-2731 or firstname.lastname@example.org.